chrberndt/liferay-presentations/agile-development.md

 ---

+# Scrum

-# Scrum: Introduction
+## Introduction

-## An agile process framework designed for teams of ten or fewer members
+> An agile process framework designed for teams of ten or fewer members

 * Sutherland / Schwaber 1995 (based on older research)
 * Schwaber and Beedle, _Agile Software Development with Scrum_, 2001